t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method returns a list of all passports.
+This method returns a list of all passports.

-通过该方法可以获取到包含所有passport的列表.

-需要验证该方法的调用地址是否为T2World. 可以由合约创建者设置T2World合约的地址.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ## Territory Contract
 This contract is for territories in T2 World.

 Territory Contract is an data contract used to record territory data.
 T2World call this contract to create territory and other operations about territory.

-Territory 合约是用来记录territory数据的数据合约.
-T2 World通过调用Territory合约来进行Territory的创建和相关操作.

 | METHOD | INTRODUCTION |
 |-------- |---|